immense/immybot-documentation/src/FAQ.md

 Yes.
 Create a deployment for the Join AzureAD task.
 We use the bulk enrollment technique and generate a provisioning package to join the machine to AzureAD.
 At the time of writing, this requires you to create a user in each customer’s tenant.
 We plan to remove this requirement in the future.

+## My AzureAD Join action is failing, what are some common fixes?

+Check if MFA Requirement for Joining is enabled via [Conditional Access](https://portal.azure.com/#view/Microsoft_AAD_ConditionalAccess/ConditionalAccessBlade/~/Policies) or [Azure Device Settings](https://portal.azure.com/#view/Microsoft_AAD_Devices/DevicesMenuBlade/~/DeviceSettings/menuId~/null).
+MFA requirement for all users in [Conditional Access](https://portal.azure.com/#view/Microsoft_AAD_ConditionalAccess/ConditionalAccessBlade/~/Policies) will also block the execution, as the package_XXX user will encounter a MFA prompt.
+Most other situations are noted during execution failure.

 ## Can Immy help migrate my customers to AzureAD from On-Premises environments?

 Yes, we have a [Task](#task) that can migrate machines to associate the user’s profile to their Azure AD identity and join the machine to Azure AD.
 It can also do the same to and from Active Directory